top of page

 Timothy O’Connor (Indiana University Bloomington)

-Part II: Vedānta Approaches
+Part II: Vedānta Traditions

-Chapter 6 The God Illusion and Advaita Vedānta
+Chapter 6 God in Advaita Vedānta

 Chapter 7 The Concept of God in Rāmānuja's Viśiṣṭādvaita Vedānta